 Generally the process for an initial application for enrollment takes anywhere from 4-6 weeks from the time we begin researching until you receive your medication(s) in the mail.
 A reorder typically takes 1-3 weeks depending on the medication.
 We suggest you contact our office for a reorder when you begin your last 30-day supply of medication to ensure you do not run out of medication before your next supply is delivered.

 Once your enrollment begins, you qualify for one (1) years’ worth of medication for free, as long as you do not obtain prescription insurance during that time.
-Typically in one (1) order you will receive a 90-day supply of your medication and you will be responsible for contacting our office when you need a refill for your next 90-day supply.
+Typically in one (1) order, you will receive a 90-day supply of your medication and you will be responsible for contacting our office or the pharmaceutical company when you need a refill for your next 90-day supply.

 Individuals who qualify for the program may receive one (1) Dental Voucher per calendar year.
 Minors (ages 17 and younger) can receive two (2) Dental Vouchers per calendar year.